kurtiam/burger_eating_app/README.md

 ##  Description

-Burger Simlulator App made with node.js, express, MySQl; and Handlebars that allow you to Enter a burger name then Eat it.
+Burger Simlulator App made with node.js, express, MySQL; and Handlebars that allow you to Enter a burger name then Eat it.

  Live Demo hosted at Heroku - https://afternoon-shelf-20049.herokuapp.com/burgers